List of The Sandman characters: Miranda Walker

 Miranda Walker is the daughter of Unity Kinkaid and Desire and the mother of Rose Walker and Jed Paulsen.
 When she split from her ex-husband Burt Paulsen, he gained custody of Jed.
 Miranda and Rose later met up with Unity upon her waking from the sleepy sickness.
 Following Unity's death, Miranda bought a house in Seattle and moved there with Rose and Jed.

 In the Netflix series, Miranda Walker is portrayed by Andi Osho.
 This version is a Black British woman.
 She was seen in a flashback where she told Jed that her now ex-husband demands custody of him.
-Unlike the comics, Miranda later died at some point and was impersonated in Jed's dreams by Gault.
+Unlike the comics, Miranda later died at some point from an illness and was impersonated in Jed's dreams by Gault.

 Jed Walker

 Jed Paulsen, created by Joe Simon and Jack Kirby, first appeared in The Sandman, vol. 1, #1, where he was protected from nightmare monsters by the titular hero.

 In Cancelled Comic Cavalcade #2, he was revealed to be the Earth-1 equivalent of Kirby's Kamandi.

-In Neil Gaiman's revisionist version of The Sandman, Jed Walker is the brother of Rose Walker, the son of Miranda Walker and Burt Paulsen, and the grandson of Unity Kinkaid and Desire.
-He was raised by his grandfather Ezra Paulsen and then taken and imprisoned by his abusive Aunt Clarice and Uncle Barnaby at the behest of Desire following the death of Ezra and the death of Burt.
+In Neil Gaiman's revisionist version of The Sandman, Jed Walker is the brother of Rose Walker, the son of Miranda Walker and Burt Paulsen, and the maternal grandson of Unity Kinkaid and Desire.
+He was raised by his paternal grandfather Ezra Paulsen and then taken and imprisoned by his abusive Aunt Clarice and Uncle Barnaby at the behest of Desire following the death of Ezra and the death of Burt.
 Once Rose rescues him, he is revealed in The Wake to have become close to her.

 In the podcast, Jed is voiced by Mack Keith-Roach.

 In the Netflix series, Jed (named Jed Walker) is portrayed by Eddie Karanja while a younger version of him was portrayed by Aryel Tsoto.
 This incarnation of the character is Black British.
 A flashback shows that he and Rose were separated when his father obtained custody of him upon divorcing Miranda.
+When Gault was taking refuge in Jef's brain, he operated as the superhero Sandman where he fought villains like Johnny Sorrow, Phantom of the Fair, Doctor Death, and Pied Piper.
+Unlike the comics, Jed was taken to the convention by the Corinthian after he killed Clarice and Barnaby.